R3Conclave/ccl-documentation/user-guide/docs/conclavepass-sample.md

 the key signature matches the report's signature.
 After validating the key, Conclave Cloud encrypts data using this key, safe in the knowledge that only a valid Conclave Functions enclave can decrypt it.

-The password entry is encrypted using this key and the `addEntry` function is invoked.
+The password entry is encrypted using this key, and the `addEntry` function is invoked.
 The encrypted password is then picked up inside a Conclave Functions enclave which can decrypt the parameters using the private key that only it has access to.
 The function retrieves the encrypted user database from the external service.

 Once the function has the user's encrypted database, it decrypts it.
 The key used to encrypt/decrypt the enclave is derived from many sources, all of which need to be present to obtain the correct key:

-1. The project key - this is the same key that is used to decrypt the function code itself and the invocation parameters that were provided to the function.
+1. The project key.
+This is the same key used to decrypt the function code and the invocation parameters provided to the function.
 2. The hash of the code that is executing.
-Mixing this into the encryption key ensures that if the code is modified, then it cannot access the database.
+Mixing this into the encryption key ensures that if someone modifies the code, it cannot access the database.
-3. The user's password - It ensures that one user cannot access the database for another user.
+3. The user's password.
+It ensures that one user cannot access the database for another user.

 The function decrypts the database, adds the new entry, re-encrypts it, and sends it back to the backend.

-So, you can see that the only entity that has access to all the secrets required to access each user's database entry is a Conclave Function running the exact code that the user expects it to run, and when it has the user's password.
+So, you can see that the only entity that has access to all the secrets required to access each user's database entry is a Conclave Function running the exact code the user expects it to run and when it has the user's password.

 ## Building and deploying the demonstration

-You must host or build and deploy each of these components to run the demonstration.
+You must host each of the below components to run the demonstration.

 ### 1. Backend